 Data is the new gold!
 This might just be the truest statement of Industrial revolution 4.0!
-Data and its management have become pivotal to almost every business today and is being generated at a rate that traditional technologies cannot keep up with!
+Data management has become pivotal to almost every business today and is being generated at a rate that traditional technologies cannot keep up with!
 This has rendered Data Management one of the most formidable business differentiators today.

-Enter : The modern-day saviour, Artificial Intelligence (AI), powering itself with tools like machine learning (ML), natural language processing (NLP), cloud computing etc.
+Enter : The modern-day savior, Artificial Intelligence (AI), powering itself with tools like machine learning (ML), natural language processing (NLP), cloud computing etc.

 Here are the most important prevalent and emerging trends in Data Management –

 Data extraction being the 1st step of data management poses many challenges.
 However, today, we see organizations building tools to crawl, sync and integrate apps and platforms, bundling different formats of data(including real-time).
 This automation has expedited the decision making process and shrunk time-to-action.
 AI and ML along with Business Intelligence(BI) technology are key enablers of this trend.
 IDC estimates that by 2025 nearly 30% of all generated data will be real-time compared with 15% in 2017.

 2. Unstructured Data > Structured Data